Enterprise

 One, it federates the Docker and Docker-like efforts to date for application containers, solidifying the Docker software as not only the de facto standard, but also the accepted, official standard — albeit one that may change as different projects and communities come together.

-Two, it answers the demand of customers weary of vendor-specific efforts and standards confusion, as well as those of vendors such as Google and Red Hat, which have highlighted the need to unite the various application container efforts.
+Two, it answers the demand of customers who are weary of vendor-specific efforts and standards confusion, as well as those of vendors such as Google and Red Hat, which have highlighted the need to unite the various application container efforts.

-Container convergence, which will be eased due to the open source nature of the various container pieces — including Docker, Rocket, Kubernetes, Mesos and more — is also another reminder of the many advantages of open source that keep it prominent and pervasive in the cloud, as well as in enterprise IT in general.
+Container convergence, which will be eased due to the open-source nature of the various container pieces — including Docker, Rocket, Kubernetes, Mesos, and more — is also another reminder of the many advantages of open source that keep it prominent and pervasive in the cloud, as well as in enterprise IT in general.

-LinuxInsider columnist Jay Lyman is a research manager at451 Research.
+LinuxInsider columnist Jay Lyman is a research manager at 451 Research.
 His primary areas of focus are private cloud platforms, cloud management and enterprise use cases that center on orchestration, and the confluence of software development and IT operations such as DevOps, Docker and containers.
 Lyman's analyses encompass evolving IT operations and software release models, as well as the technology used to create, deploy and support infrastructure and applications in today's enterprise and service-provider markets.
 Other key areas of research include Linux and open source software, OpenStack, PaaS and enterprise end users.

 Leave a Comment